 The shell treats the characters star () and question mark (?) special in the context of a filename.
 They are often referred to as global filename characters.
-A? in a filename indicates that any character may occupy that position.
+A ? in a filename indicates that any character may occupy that position.
 A in a filename indicates that zero or more characters may occupy that position.
 A search is made of all filenames in the current directory.
 Any files which match will replace the filename which contains the and or ?.
 It is often convenient to think of the and ? forming a pattern which may match zero or more filenames.
 Since the pattern may be expanded into many filenames there is the possibility that you may overflow the 512 byte maximum command line.
 If this happens you will get the message LINE TOO LONG.
 The following examples will illustrate a few simple expansions.

-'''

-type - list all files in current directory
+type list all files in current directory

-type .c type a - list files which end in '.c'
+type .c list files which end in '.c'

-type a - list files which start with an 'a'
+type a list files which start with an 'a'

-type .? - list files which contain an 'a'
+type a list files which contain an 'a'

+type .? - list files with a one character dot extension

-type p= - type the string 'p='
+type p= type the string 'p='

-'''